20th Century Home Entertainment: Distribution agreements

-Pathé
+Guild/Pathé

-Since July 1993, Fox's Home video operations in France have operated as a joint-venture.
-Originally, the joint-venture was between Fox, Pathé and Le Studio Canal+, titled PFC Video (Pathé Fox Canal).
-In January 2001, StudioCanal exited the venture to start distributing releases through then-sister company Universal Pictures Home Video (later switching to self-distributing their releases), and EuropaCorp joined the joint-venture, which was renamed to Fox Pathé Europa.
-The fate of the venture is currently unknown after the purchase of Fox from Disney, as Pathé currently self-distribute their home video releases.
+Since July 1993, Fox's Home video operations in France have operated as a joint venture.
+The joint venture was originally between Fox, Pathé and Le Studio Canal+, and was known as PFC Vidéo (Pathé Fox Canal).
+In January 2001, StudioCanal exited the venture to start distributing releases through then-sister company Universal Pictures Video France (later switching to self-distributing their releases), and EuropaCorp joined the joint-venture.
+Effectively, the venture was renamed as Fox Pathé Europa.
+The venture ended shortly after Disney's purchase of 20th Century Fox, with Pathé and EuropaCorp moving to ESC Distribution.

-Since 1996, Fox has also been the home video and digital distributor of Pathé's movies in the United Kingdom as well, after the latter acquired Guild Home Video that year.
-Fox released Guild products from then on, and also operated a rental joint-venture called Fox Guild Home Entertainment, which was later renamed to Fox Pathé Home Entertainment.
-This physical and digital agreement later briefly carried over to Walt Disney Studios Home Entertainment before expiring on June 30, 2021, after Pathé signed a new partnership deal with Warner Bros.
-Entertainment UK.
+From 1995 to 2020, Fox held a distribution partnership with Pathé's UK branch as well, which began after the then-named Guild entered into the 50-50 rental joint venture with Fox's UK branch called Fox Guild Home Entertainment.
+The deal also allowed Fox to take over retail distribution of Guild products from PolyGram Video.
+After Pathé retired the Guild name in 1997, The 50-50 rental joint venture was renamed to Fox Pathé Home Entertainment the following year.
+This physical and digital agreement was later briefly carried over to Walt Disney Studios Home Entertainment following the purchase of Fox before expiring on June 30, 2021, after Pathé signed a new partnership deal with Warner Bros.
+Pictures.

-Paramount Global

-In 2013, 20th Century Fox Home Entertainment partnered with Paramount to form Fox-Paramount Home Entertainment in Nordic territories.
-In 2020, the company was shut down.
+Saban Entertainment

+In 1996, Fox Kids Network merged with Saban Entertainment to form Fox Kids Worldwide, which included the Marvel Productions and Marvel Films Animation library.
+Shortly afterward, Saban terminated its existing home video deal with WarnerVision Entertainment, and decided that they would move itself to TCFHE.

+In 2001, the Walt Disney Company acquired Fox Family Worldwide, which included the Fox Family Channel, the Fox Kids brand and Saban Entertainment.
+A year later in 2002, Saban became BVS Entertainment and its titles transferred to Buena Vista Home Entertainment for distribution.

 Metro-Goldwyn-Mayer

-In 1999, after ending their worldwide deal with Warner Home Video, MGM sold their international home video rights to Fox, allowing the company to release MGM films outside of North America.
+In 1999, after ending their worldwide deal with Warner Home Video, MGM signed a deal with 20th Century Fox Home Entertainment to release MGM's films outside of the United States and Canada.

-In May 2003, MGM reinstated full distribution rights to their products in regions like Australia, France, Germany and the United Kingdom, although Fox would continue to distribute for MGM in a majority of developing regions.
+In May 2003, MGM reinstated full distribution rights to their products in regions like Australia, France, Germany, and the United Kingdom, although 20th Century Fox Home Entertainment continued distributing MGM titles in a majority of developing regions.

-In 2006, MGM signed a worldwide distribution deal with Fox, reinstating the rights internationally.
-TCFHE and MGM renewed their home video distribution deal in 2011 and June 2016, and it expired on June 30, 2020, with Warner Bros.
-Home Entertainment taking over afterwards.
+In 2006, after ending a similar deal with Sony Pictures Home Entertainment, MGM signed a worldwide distribution deal with 20th Century Fox Home Entertainment, reinstating the rights internationally.
+TCFHE and MGM renewed their home video distribution deal twice (one in 2011 and one in June 2016), this deal would briefly be passed to Walt Disney Studios Home Entertainment in 2019, before expiring on June 30, 2020, with Warner Bros.
+Home Entertainment taking over in that same year.
 As of 2021, Studio Distribution Services, LLC., a joint venture between Warner Bros.
-Home Entertainment and Universal Pictures Home Entertainment, distributes in North America, with releases alternating between the two companies.
+Home Entertainment and Universal Pictures Home Entertainment, distributes in North America, with releases initially alternating between the two companies until 2023.